acapela000/hugotheme-whatisthaodoing.today/content/post/why-springboot.md

 }
 ```

-Here, I'm injecting the `JdbcTemplate` bean into my code using Spring Boot's `@Autowired` annotation, and then using it to execute an `INSERT` statement to save a `Product` object to the database.
+In this example, I am setting the database URL, username, and password, as well as specifying the JDBC driver class for MySQL.
+I'm also injecting the `JdbcTemplate` bean into my code using Spring Boot's `@Autowired` annotation, and then using it to execute an `INSERT` statement to save a `Product` object to the database.

-This is just a simple example, but it demonstrates how easy it can be to configure a database connection in a Spring Boot application.
-With just a few lines of code in the `application.properties` file, I can set up a database connection and start executing SQL queries in my Java code.

-**Second example,** when building an e-commerce application, Spring Boot can be used to quickly and easily set up payment gateway integrations by simply configuring the relevant properties.
+**Second,** to set up payment gateway integrations in an e-commerce application:

-1.First, add the payment gateway SDK dependency to the `pom.xml` file:
+1.Add the payment gateway SDK dependency to the `pom.xml` file:

 ```xml
 <dependency>